 Women’s ice hockey made its Olympic debut at the Nagano 1998 Olympic Winter Games and looked to be a showdown between the sports two powerhouses, the U.S. and Canada.
 It did indeed come down to that, as the U.S. and Canada faced off for the gold medal, with Team USA earning a 3-1 win to take the top spot.
 The U.S. finished the tournament with a perfect 6-0 record and outscored opponents 36-8.
 The entire team was inducted into the U.S. Hockey Hall of Fame in 2010.
-The U.S. has medaled at every Games since, but the 1998 team remains the only gold medalists.
+The U.S. has medaled at every Games since and won its second gold medal in PyeongChang in 2018.

 Judo: Kayla Harrison (2012)